JuliaDynamics/DiscreteEvents.jl/docs/src/examples/tabletennis.md

 step!(p::Player, σ::PEvent) = step!(p, p.state, σ)
 ```

-Next we define and setup the players and give Ping the `Start()` command.
+We define and setup the players and give Ping the `Start()` command.

 ```julia
 ping = Player("Ping", 0.90, 0.90)